luijar/functional-programming-js/README.md

 node --version > 6.3.1

-In this code repository you will find:
+In this repo you will find:

 * All code samples (as runnable unit tests) of code used in chapters
-* Sample application (Under Construction)
+* JS targeted for browser
 * Functional data types like Optional, Either, Maybe, etc
 * Access to some JavaScript functional libraries like lodash.js, streams.js, bacon.js, etc.

-##Libraries Requires
+##Libraries Requires (you can run "npm install" to obtain these)

 ###QUnit
 npm install qunit
 ###Ramda